What is a Medicaid Waiver?

 Under this program, friends and family can be hired to provide personal care.

 Some of the services provided under this waiver are open to self-direction.
-Self-direction, also called consumer direction, is based on a Medicaid demonstration project called Cash and Counseling in which participants have the flexibility to select their own care providers.
+Self-direction, also called consumer-direction, gives participants the flexibility to select their own care providers.
 Most notable among the services that can be self-directed is attendant or personal care.
-As little to no professional training is required to provide this type of care, a wide variety of persons can be hired including friends and family members.
+As little to no professional training is required to provide this type of care, a wide variety of persons can be hired, including friends and family members.
 However, spouses and legal representatives cannot be hired as care providers, with the exception of very unique situations.

 KanCare is administered by the Kansas Department for Aging and Disability Services (KDADS) and the Kansas Department of Health and Environment (KDHE).
-KanCare has a contract with three managed care organizations.
-These are Sunflower Health Plan, Aetna Better Health of Kansas, and United Healthcare Community Plan of Kansas, all of which coordinate care for eligible recipients.
+KanCare contracts with outside managed care organizations, all of which coordinate care for eligible recipients.

 Eligibility Guidelines